galenhuntington/g86/README.md

 In comparison, hexadecimal is 100%, and Base64 about 33.3%.
 Z85 is
 also 25%, when it can be used.
 There are many others, generally for when different character sets are desired.
-E.g., the more human-friendly Crockford base32 has a 60% size increase.
+E.g., the more human-friendly Crockford Base 32 has a 60% size increase.

 The theoretical limit would be to use all 95 printable ASCII codepoints, expanding about 21.8%, or even add the newline character